 Stuff the Pita Pockets

 • Using a brush, spray, or your hands: oil each side of the pitas and sprinkle with salt.
 When grill is ready, stuff the pitas with 1/4 cup to 1/3 cup of the chicken mixture.
 An ice cream scoop works well for this.
 Don’t over stuff, as they will take longer to grill & may char.
+Squeeze pita to flatten out for even cooking.

 Grill the Stuffed Pitas